jwkirchenbauer/lm-watermarking/README.md

 "A Watermark for Large language Models" by _John Kirchenbauer*, Jonas Geiping*, Yuxin Wen, Jonathan Katz, Ian Miers, Tom Goldstein_

-## Update 6/7/23:
-### We're thrilled to announce the release of ["On the Reliability of Watermarks for Large Language Models"](https://arxiv.org/abs/2306.04634), a new preprint documenting our deep dive into the robustness properties of more advanced watermarks.
+### (6/7/23) We're thrilled to announce the release of ["On the Reliability of Watermarks for Large Language Models"](https://arxiv.org/abs/2306.04634), a new preprint documenting our deep dive into the robustness properties of more advanced watermarks.
-#### Code implementing the alternate watermark and detector variants will be added to this repository in the next few days.
-Stay tuned!
+#### (6/9/23) Initial code release implementing the alternate watermark and detector variants in the new work can be found in this subdirectory: [`watermark_reliability_release`](watermark_reliability_release).

 ---